PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 or result schema changed.
 No real-model conversion was repeated because this mechanical owner move is covered by runtime identity/order checks and the full affected synthetic suite.

+## Recurrent-alias repair mapping-owner characterization

+The refreshed adjacent-result inventory found one remaining boundary mismatch before composing the late orphan/unbound/affine/normalization region.
+The raw indexed recurrent-alias repair already lives in `passes/recurrent_alias.py`, but the direct-TFLite lowerer still owns conversion of its integer return value to the public `repaired_orphan_recurrent_step_tensors` mapping.
+The lowerer has one primary production caller; PyTorch normalization continues to use the raw owner through its independent compatibility wrapper.

+`tests/test_flatbuffer_direct_recurrent_alias_repair_owner.py` locks the exact raw call, optional GraphIndex forwarding, one-key integer schema, sole lowerer caller, and compatibility-wrapper shape.
+Its strict expected failure requires `passes/recurrent_alias_repair_orchestration.py` to own the mapping and the lowerer wrapper to become one return dispatch.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.17s` focused and
+`307 passed, 1 xfailed in 17.91s` across recurrent alias, late input repair, unbound input, PyTorch recurrent normalization, direct lowering, very-late, architecture, and phase-store contracts.
+The sole expected failure is the intentionally absent mapping owner.
+Ruff and whitespace checks passed.

+This checkpoint changes no production source, mutation, result schema, GraphIndex policy, caller, PyTorch behavior, API, artifact, dependency, TensorFlow boundary, or pass order.
+No real-model conversion was run, and the phase-result store remains exactly 128 IDs and 128 owners.